Costs of War Project: History

 The Costs of War Project was established in 2010 by professor of anthropology and international studies at Brown University, Catherine Lutz, and Chair of Political Science at Boston University, Neta Crawford.

 The project released its first findings in June 2011 and has published continuously since.
-It is financial supported by the Carnegie Corporation of New York, Colombe Foundation, and Open Society Foundations.
+It is financially supported by the Carnegie Corporation of New York, Colombe Foundation, and Open Society Foundations.

-Between 2016 and 2018, U.S. President Donald Trump repeatedly cited the expected total costs of the War on Terror through 2050 as calculated by the project, though misrepresented the amount as cumulative spending rather than cumulative and potential future spending.
+Between 2016 and 2018, U.S. President Donald Trump repeatedly cited the expected total costs of the war on terror through 2050 as calculated by the project, though misrepresented the amount as cumulative spending rather than cumulative and potential future spending.
 On August 31, 2021, the project's figures for the financial cost of the War in Afghanistan were cited by U.S. President Joe Biden in a speech defending the withdrawal of U.S. troops from the nation.

-Costs of War is the 2022 recipient of the US Peace Prize "For crucial research to shed light on the human, environmental, economic, social, and political costs of U.S. wars."
+Costs of War was the 2022 recipient of The US Peace Prize "For crucial research to shed light on the human, environmental, economic, social, and political costs of U.S. wars."